fmezou/lappupdate/README.md

 ## Environment variables

-The following environment variables affect the execution of `appdeploy`:
+The following environment variables affect the execution of `lappdeploy`:

 APP_STORE_DIR